mattiolato98/reservation-ninja/README.md

 ## Why

-This project comes from the idea of simplify the process of classrooms reservation in the University of Modena and Reggio Emilia (UNIMORE)
+This project comes from the idea of simplify the process of classrooms reservation in the University of Modena and Reggio Emilia (UNIMORE).

 ## How to use it
   - Sign up to the platform available at *https://reservation-ninja.herokuapp.com/*